01 Dec 2020

 So for example, the fire service requires applicants to complete various physical tests.
 On the face of it, this might seem like age discrimination, given that an older person is likely to be less physically capable than a younger person.

-However, since the role of a firefighter is physically strenuous for the purposes of protecting the health, safety, and welfare of individuals, it is a legitimate aim.
+However, since the role of a firefighter is physically strenuous it is a legitimate aim.
+This is particularly important in roles where the safety and wellbeing of others are at risk.

 The Difference Between Direct & Indirect Discrimination